lizkil-dev/MERN-Stack-Project-To-Do-List/README.md

 # Goals: My first fullstack MERN project
-A WebApp with user registration and login, where logged in users can view, post and delete their personal goals and to-do's.
+A WebApp with user registration and login, where logged-in users can view, post and delete their personal goals and to-do's.

 Link to project: